VyZX: Formal Verification of a Graphical Quantum Language

-The \vizx implementation can roughly be divided into five stages.
 First, the input \vyzx proof state is lexed and parsed.
-Next, the parsed term and all nested sub-terms are assigned graphical objects, which are assigned sizes and coordinates on an HTML canvas of size defined by the user-specified scale.
-The term is then rendered using those coordinates, adding additional visual components, including text and color.
+We explicitly keep all notations and syntactic sugar during this process to stay faithful to the user's textual goal state.
+Next, the parsed term and all nested sub-terms are assigned graphical objects, which \vizx places on an HTML canvas according to a user-provided scale.
+The rendering happens in a two-pass system.
+First, each element is assigned a base position and size based on stack and composition information.
+In the event of a mismatch in the sizes of composed elements, the second pass takes note of this discrepancy and increases the size of the smaller element.
+An example of this can be seen in \Cref{fig:grow-z}.
+In this example, we initially determine the native size of all elements.
+All elements except the rightmost spider also keep this size through the second pass, as they are not stacked or composed with any element that has a larger minimum size.
+The rightmost spider, however, is composed with the stack of two base-size elements, so the second pass increases its vertical size to make it visually coherent.
+We handle text by appropriately scaling and wrapping it when necessary.
+The term is then rendered using the determined layout, with additional visual components including the formatted text and color.
 Finally, this canvas is displayed as a webview in the VSCode user interface and rendered as a panel alongside the code and goals.